HTML Elements

 Creating an HTML Element

-The element is created using the method Html::el()
+An element is created using the Html::el() method:

 $el = Html::el('img'); // creates <img> element

-In addition to the name, you can enter other attributes in the HTML syntax:
+Besides the name, you can also specify other attributes using HTML syntax:

 $el = Html::el('input type=text class="red important"');

-Or pass them as an associative array to the second parameter:
+Or pass them as an associative array in the second parameter:

 $el = Html::el('input', [